 One must understand the normal gait cycle prior to completely understanding complex pathology.1,3–9

 The “gait cycle” is defined as the set of moments and events that take place between two successive initial contacts of the ground with the same foot.
 It can be divided into two principal phases: the “stance phase,” during which the foot remains in contact with the ground, and the “swing phase,” during which the foot is brought forward.
 In normal subjects, the cycle begins with a heel-strike (0%), and terminates with another heel-strike of the same foot (100%).
-When a person is walking at normal speed, the stance phase typically constitutes about 61% of the entire cycle, and the swing phase takes up 39%; the various events in the gait ...
+When a person is walking at normal speed, the stance phase typically constitutes about 61% of the entire cycle, and the swing phase takes up 39%; the various events ...